I had a quick thought

 current path from the data pairs to the spare pairs back to the

-This leakage current
+This leakage current will

-will find its way to other ports in the PSE and may affect the detection
+find its way to other ports in the PSE and may affect the detection

 In some bob-smith

-termination configurations that was good for a switch without
+termination configurations that was good for a switch without pse and

-In order to prevent
+In order to prevent such

-spare pare to the data pairs and vice versa.
+pare to the data pairs and vice versa.

-In addition, using
+In addition, using diode

-diode bridge at the data pairs will fix the issue raised by Moti Goldish
+bridge at the data pairs will fix the issue raised by Moti Goldish

 regarding the MDI-X/AUTO MDI-X issue.

-Mandating diode bridge
+Mandating diode bridge on

-and in any cable type straight or crossed cable
+any cable type straight or crossed cable

 so we can